iRohitBajaj/resiliencedemo/README.md

 ```sh
 docker-compose -f docker-compose-desktop.yml up
 ```
-This will run proetheus, grafana and resilientClient on a dedicated network "net", thus urls would not be accessible via host.
+This will run prometheus, grafana and resilientClient on a dedicated network "net", thus urls would not be accessible via host.
 You can still ssh into docker container and curl relevant endpoints.

 ### Step 2